How to Build a Gravel Driveway: Complete DIY Guide

 • Use sand or ash instead of salt

-• Mark edges to prevent plow damage
+• Mark edges to keep the plow off them

 • Accept some gravel displacement (repair in spring)